jdlevish/goodReadme/README.md

 contact the creator at jdlevish@gmail.com or jdlevish

 ## licencing
-this project is covered under the undefined for more info view the
+this project is covered under the MIT License for more info view the